conversationai/perspectiveapi/quickstart.md

     gives the API's "toxicity" score for the comment.
 In this case, the comment got a 0.9 out of 1.0.
 A less mean-spirited comment should get a lower score.

-See the [API reference](api_reference.md) docs for details on all of the request and response fields, as well as the available values for `requestedAttributes`.
+See the [API reference documentation](api_reference.md) for details on all of the request and response fields, as well as the available values for `requestedAttributes`.
+In particular, there are quite a few different [experimental attributes](https://github.com/conversationai/perspectiveapi/blob/master/api_reference.md#attributes), such as obscene, attack on a commenter, spam, etc.
+Add yourself to our [perspectiveapi-announce@ Google Group](https://groups.google.com/forum/#!forum/perspective-announce/join) to get updates when we add new models to make changes to the API.